Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 What do the NCAA basketball rankings look like going into the tournament?

-Which teams made it to the Sweet Sixteen last year?
+Which teams made it to the Sweet 16 last year?

 The 16 teams to make it to the regional semifinals, also known as the Sweet Sixteen, were as follows:

-The Final Four were Duke, North Carolina, Villanova, and Kansas, with the Kansas Jayhawks ultimately taking the trophy.
+The Final Four were San Diego State, Florida Atlantic, UConn, and Miami, with the UConn Huskies ultimately taking the trophy.

 Page Updates